LouisChen15/ConstructionSite-10k-Implementation/README.md

 ### `Annotations/`
 This folder contains sample annotations from the test set to illustrate the expected format and structure required for running the evaluation scripts in the `Evaluations/` folder.

-Please download the complete annotation files from our [Hugging Face repository](https://huggingface.co/datasets/LouisChen15/ConstructionSite) and ensure they follow the same format before use.

 ### `Evaluations/`
 - Includes evaluation and helper scripts for all tasks described above and in our [paper](#citation).
 - Contains testing results from the **Gemini-2.5-Flash** model for demonstration.
 - Provides **Jupyter Notebooks** that illustrates how to use the evaluation scripts step-by-step.

 ### `Inferences/`
-- Contains inference scripts for **GPT-4V** across the three main tasks.
+- Contains inference scripts for *Gemini-2.5-Flash** across the three main tasks.
 - The code was developed in mid-2024 and is intended primarily for **inference and prompt-engineering examples**.
 - Vision-language models evolve rapidly; for the latest inference or training implementations, please refer to their respective official repositories.